 WordPress, Drupal and Joomla!

 WordPress now powers over 26% of all websites on the internet with Drupal and Joomla powering less than 5%.
-IT’s by far the most popular choice for bloggers and business owners worldwide.

 A recent study found that for websites in the top 1 million of the world, WordPress powers five times more business websites, compared to news sites.